vuejs/v2.vuejs.org/source/guide/application.md

 ## Unit Testing

 Anything compatible with a CommonJS-based build system works.
-A recommendation is using the [Karma](http://karma-runner.github.io/0.12/index.html) test runner together with its [CommonJS pre-processor](https://github.com/karma-runner/karma-commonjs) to test your code modually.
+A recommendation is using the [Karma](http://karma-runner.github.io/0.12/index.html) test runner together with its [CommonJS pre-processor](https://github.com/karma-runner/karma-commonjs) to test your code modularly.

 The best practice is to export raw options / functions inside modules.
 Consider this example: